Click here to view a list of current vacancies.

 Clinical Teaching Fellow - Low Income Tax Clinic

 Vacancy Number 301064

 Position Type: Faculty position with full, competitive benefits package

 Opens: 05/14/20 Closes: Open Until Filled

-Position is open until filled, and applications submitted by June 1, 2020 will receive priority consideration.
+Position was open until filled, and applications submitted by June 1, 2020 received priority consideration.

 The University of Baltimore School of Law invites applications for a fellowship to start on or about July 1, 2020 in the University of Baltimore Low-Income Taxpayer Clinic.
 This public interest fellowship program offers practicing attorneys exposure to clinical law teaching.